HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_subscription_staging.md

         dxclient manage-dam-staging deregister-dam-subscriber -dxProtocol https -hostname native-kube-dam-staging.team-q-dev.com -dxPort 443 -dxUsername xxxx -dxPassword xxxx -damAPIPort 443 -ringAPIPort 443 -damAPIVersion v1 -ringAPIVersion v1 -subscriberId d7e5e014-12a0-4dc5-a5d7-971fd4fa86f3
         ```

+## Update secrets for DAM staging

+Use the `manage-dam-staging update-secrets` command to update secrets of the publisher & subscriber for DAM staging.

+-   **Command description**

+    You can update the secrets of a publisher & subscriber for DAM staging with the following command:

+    ```
+    dxclient manage-dam-staging update-secrets
+    ```

+-   **Help command**

+    The following command shows the help information for `manage-dam-staging update-secrets` command usage:

+    ```
+    dxclient manage-dam-staging update-secrets -h

+-   **Command options**

+    Use this attribute to specify the protocol with which to connect to the DX server of the publisher (default: "")

+    ```
+    -dxProtocol <value>
+    ```

+    Use this attribute to specify the host name of the DX server of the publisher (default: "")

+    ```
+    -hostname <value>
+    ```

+    Use this attribute to specify the port on which to connect to the DX server of the publisher (default: ""; default port for any Kubernetes environment is 443):

+    ```
+    -dxPort <value>
+    ```

+    Use this attribute to specify the user name that is required for authenticating with the DX server of the publisher (default: "")

+    ```
+    -dxUsername <value>
+    ```

+    Use this attribute to specify the password that is required for authenticating with the DX server of the publisher <br/> (default: "")

+    ```
+    -dxPassword <value>
+    ```

+    Use this attribute to specify the port number of the DAM server of the publisher (default: ""; default port for any Kubernetes environment is 443):

+    ```
+    -damAPIPort <value>
+    ```

+    Use this attribute to specify the port number of the DX Core API server of the publisher (default: ""; default port for any Kubernetes environment is 443):

+    ```
+    -ringAPIPort <value>
+    ```

+    Use this attribute to specify the API version number of DAM of the publisher (default: ""; default port for any Kubernetes environment is 443):

+    ```
+    -damAPIVersion <value>
+    ```

+    Use this attribute to specify the API version number of DX Core of the publisher (default: ""; default port for any Kubernetes environment is 443):

+    ```
+    -ringAPIVersion <value>
+    ```

+    Use this attribute to specify the host name of the target environment of the subscriber:

+    ```
+    -targetHostname <value>
+    ```

+    Use this attribute to specify the Username of the DX WAS server of the publisher(default: ""):

+    ```
+    -dxWASUsername <value>
+    ```

+    Use this attribute to specify the Password of the DX WAS server of the publisher(default: ""):

+    ```
+    -dxWASPassword <value>

+    Use this attribute to specify the Username of the DX WAS server of the subscriber (default: ""):

+    ```
+    -targetServerWASUsername <value>
+    ```

+    Use this attribute to specify the Password of the DX WAS server of the subscriber (default: ""):

+    ```
+    -targetServerWASPassword <value>
+    ```

+    Use this attribute to specify the Username of the DX Core server of the subscriber (default: ""):

+    ```
+    -targetServerUsername <value>
+    ```

+    Use this attribute to specify the Password of the DX Core server of the subscriber (default: ""):

+    ```
+    -targetServerPassword <value>
+    ```

+-   **Commands:**

+    ```
+    dxclient manage-dam-staging update-secrets -dxProtocol <dxProtocol> -hostname <hostname> -dxPort <dxPort> -dxUsername <dxUsername> -dxPassword <dxPassword> -damAPIPort <damAPIPort> -ringAPIPort <ringAPIPort> -damAPIVersion <damAPIVersion> -ringAPIVersion <ringAPIVersion> -dxWASUsername <dxWASUsername> -dxWASPassword <dxWASPassword> -targetServerWASUsername <targetServerWASUsername> -targetHostname <targetHostname> -targetServerWASPassword <targetServerWASPassword> -targetServerUsername <targetServerUsername> -targetServerPassword <targetServerPassword>
+    ```

+    !!! example

+        ```
+        dxclient manage-dam-staging update-secrets -dxProtocol https -hostname native-kube-pub5.team-q-dev.com -dxPort 443 -dxUsername wpsadmin -dxPassword wpsadmin -dxWASUsername wpsadmin -dxWASPassword wpsadmin -targetServerWASUsername wpsadmin -targetServerWASPassword wpsadmin2 -targetServerUsername wpsadmin -targetServerPassword wpsadmin2 -damAPIPort 443 -ringAPIPort 443 -damAPIVersion v1 -ringAPIVersion v1 -targetHostname native-kube-sub5.team-q-dev.com
+        ```

 ## Get all subscribers details for DAM staging